 Like that documentary, the trip to Ireland and the journey to Moneygall, with the president drinking a pint of stout in a pub and being cheered by enthusiastic crowds who hailed him as one of their own, could be seen as sending a subliminal message.

-And that message was that the president's background, at least in part, is a lot more familiar to the average white American voter than some of his opponents would care to let on.
+And that message was that the president's background, at least in part, is a lot more familiar to the average white American voter than some of his opponents want to let on.

-Along those lines, it shouldn't surprise anyone if we see video footage of the president's trip to Ireland show up down the road in an Obama campaign ad.
-Copyright 2011 National Public Radio.
-To see more, visit http://www.npr.org/.
+Along those lines, it shouldn't surprise anyone if we see video footage of the president's trip to Ireland show up down the road in Obama campaign ads.